ErikFolkesson/binaryNeuralNetwork/README.md

 - [ ] Add automatic hyperparameter search

 ### Done
+- [X] Refractor and move CNN code to seperate files
 - [X] Make it easier to turn off BandW.
 - [X] Make sure multiple training runs in a row are correctly saved in wandb (currently the steps just keep counting)
 - [X] Add a path util to make sure the paths are correct